-In Altium's software, a PCB project is the set of design documents (files) required to specify and manufacture a printed circuit board.
-The project file, for example Multivibrator.PrjPCB, is an ASCII file that lists which documents are in the project, as well as other project-level settings, such as the required electrical rule checks, project preferences, and project outputs, such as print and CAM settings.
+In Altium's electronic design software, a PCB project is the set of design documents (files) required to specify and manufacture a printed circuit board.
+The project file, for example Multivibrator.PrjPCB, is an ASCII file that lists the documents in the project, as well as other project-level settings, such as the required electrical rule checks, project preferences, and project outputs, such as print and CAM settings.

-A new project is created in the New Project dialog, as shown below.
+A new project is created by running the File » New Project » PCB Project command.

-- Select File » New » Project from the menus, the New Project dialog will open.
+- Select File » New Project » PCB Project from the menus.

 Adding a Schematic to the Project